liusr0423/double-drift-fMRI/README.md

 # double-drift-fMRI
-code for pre-scan behavioral experiment of Liu, Yu, Tse &amp; Cavanagh 2019
+code and data for pre-scan behavioral experiment of Liu, Yu, Tse &amp; Cavanagh 2019